Hessian fabric: Apparel

 Due to its coarse texture, it is not commonly used in modern apparel.
 However, this roughness gave it a use in a religious context for mortification of the flesh, where individuals may wear an abrasive shirt called a cilice or "hair shirt" and in the wearing of "sackcloth" on Ash Wednesday.
 During the Great Depression in the US, when cloth became relatively scarce in the largely agrarian parts of the country, many farming families used burlap cloth to sew their own clothes.
 However, prolonged exposure to the material can cause rashes on sensitive skin.

 Owing to its durability, open weave, naturally non-shiny refraction and fuzzy texture, hessian is often used in the fabrication of ghillie suits for 3D camouflage.
 It was also a popular material for camouflage scrim on combat helmets during World War II.
 Until the advent of the plastic "leafy" multi-color net system following the Vietnam War, burlap scrim was also woven onto shrimp and fish netting to create large-scale military camouflage netting.

 In art

-Hessian has been used by artists as an alternative to cotton or linen as a stretched painting or working surface.
-In horror fiction, it is commonly used as a mask and as a mask for victims of beheading.